Customization in Blazor Diagram Component

 How to update corner radius for connector

-Corner radius allows to create connectors with rounded corners.
+Corner radius allows you to create connectors with rounded corners.
 The radius of the rounded corner is set with the CornerRadius property.

 @using Syncfusion.Blazor.Diagram